-To gain traffic to your blog, you will need to be found.
-To get a loyal following, you will need to offer content that interests your readers.
+To generate organic search traffic to your blog, you will need to be ranked on the first page of the search results.
+To build a loyal following, you will need to publish content that interests your readers.

 By having your readers share your content, your posts will reach a larger audience.
 For a reader to share your content, they must either trust you and know that you provide valuable content for them to share, or they enjoyed the article that they have just read.

-By offering content that your audience is interested in will help your blog posts gain more shares.
-More people will see your posts.
+Producing content your audience is interested in will help your blog posts gain more shares.
+People love to share content they find online.
+When a person shares your blog post to their Facebook Page, their friends and family will see your content.

 Articles that contain more than 1,500 words are shared more on Twitter and Facebook.
 Articles that have less than 1,500 words are shared 68% less on Twitter and 23% less on Facebook.